Infineon/RaspberryPi_DPS/README.md

 Installing from PyPI
 --------------------

-On supported GNU/Linux systems like the Raspberry Pi, you can install the driver from [PyPI](https://pypi.org/)
+On supported GNU/Linux systems like Raspberry Pi OS, you can install the driver from [PyPI](https://pypi.org/)

 For current user:
 ```